jbcoe/value_types/DRAFT.md

 * Address constraints wording for `std::indirect` comparison operators.

+* Copy constructor now uses allocator_traits select_on_container_copy_construction.

+* Ensure swap and assign with self are nops.

 * Move feature test macros to [version.syn].

 * Remove `std::optional` specializations.

 * Replace use of "erroneous" with "a programming error".

+* Strong exception guarantee for copy assignement.

+* Specify constructors as uses-allocator constructing `T`.

+* Wording review and additions to <memory> synopsis [memory.syn]

 ### Changes from R1